opensciencegrid/osg-configure/README.md

 You will also need `resource` and `resource_group` from the `Site Information` section ([40-siteinfo.ini](#40-siteinfoini--site-information-section)).
-You can also use `--resource` and `--resource-group` on the command line to specify these.
+You can also use `--resource` and `--resource-group` on the command line to specify these instead.

 In addition, you should also have at least one batch system section with the attribute `enabled=True`, e.g.
 ```ini